discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 ### Continuum Split
 <Skill name="Continuum Split"/> rewinds all your skills back to the status they have been at while entering.

+The durations depends on the amount of Clones spent.

 If the last stack of one of your Mantras gets used during the Continuum Split, it does not get rewinded!

-The durations depends on the amount of Clones spent.

-Since your Shatters will get rewinded as well, you can shatter **all** of them for additional boons.
+Use **all** Shatters for additional boons.

-Make use of it at Precasts and during combat mostly if you either need additional CC, <Boon name="Stability"/>/<Boon name="Aegis"/>, or burst heal.
+Utilise <Skill name="Continuum Split"/> during Precasts and during combat mostly if you either need additional CC, <Boon name="Stability"/>/<Boon name="Aegis"/>, or burst heal.

 <Card title="Precasting">
 At the Mistlock Singularity